Munteta Chalebaila

 Kamimbya (in the middle) dancing at a Cibombe at Chalebaila’s farm, 1987.

-In a rather short period Munteta established a practice as a shing’anga in Chibale and was able to work there up to 2005.
-In Survey 2004, he ranked among the few having much knowledge of Chibale music.
-In 2005, he left Chibale, together with his brother who also was a shing’anga, to work as healers in Mpongwe area.
+In a relatively short period, Munteta established a practice as a shing’anga in Chibale and was able to work there until 2005.
+In 2004 Survey, he was ranked among the few with extensive knowledge of Chibale music.
+In 2005, he left Chibale, along with his brother, who also was a shing’anga, to work as healers in the Mpongwe area.

 TEST